allaboutapps/cra-template-aaa-typescript/template/README.md

 To add new ones following steps are necessary:

 * Copy SVG content
-* Add content to path, set filename (Replace <svg> with a <g> if you want to set tranformations for all child elements)
+* Add content to path, set filename (Replace <svg> with a <g> if you want to set transformations for all child elements)
 * Camel case the attributes inside the SVG

 ## Project origin